ezhangle/extSerialize/readme.md

 Brief:
 	Serialize extension for Arma 3 is a very simple extension that reads and writes raw data strings.
 	Strings are serialized inside the extension.

+	Serialization not implemented.
+	Current code base is proof-of-concept prototype.

 - - - - - - - - - - - - - - - - - - - - - - -
 Concept: